BMW X3 hybrid performance, top speed & engine

 BMW X3 hybrid 0-62mph, top speed and acceleration

-Performance is strong thanks to those combined power sources: 0-62mph is over and done with in a tenth over six seconds and the engine, motor and gearbox work together to deliver a seamless surge of power when called upon.
+Performance is strong thanks to those combined power sources: 0-62mph is over and done with in a tenth over six seconds and the engine, motor and gearbox working together to deliver a seamless surge of power when called upon.
+While there's 249bhp on tap in normal driving, Sport mode activates 'XtraBoost' which allows the electric motor to increase power to 288bhp, as long as there's enough charge.

 The X3 xDrive30e impresses on a twisty road, despite its already-hefty weight having been added to by the hybrid system and its batteries.
 It feels solid, grippy and planted unless you really push your look, so all but the most demanding drivers will be satisfied.